nbrady-techempower/TFB-Documentation/docs/Project-Information/Travis-CI.md

 personal limits on *workers* and can therefore see results from Travis much more quickly than you could when the Travis account for TechEmpower has a full queue awaiting verification.

+#### Important Note About Travis-CI

+If you make changes to configuration files, or files outside your framework directory, Travis will run tests on all existing frameworks.
+For this reason, it may appear that your tests have failed.
+Be sure to check your Travis build by clicking on the checkmark or red 'X' to dig into your specific test.